As the Jan. 6 hearings begin, what are the statuses of the Arkansans charged? - NewsBreak

 Peter Stager

-Peter Stager , Conway, Arkansas, arrested in Conway: A person identified as Stager is seen on a video posted to Twitter beating a Capitol Police office with a pole attached to an American flag.
+Peter Stager of Conway was arrested there.
+A person identified as Stager is seen on a video posted to Twitter beating a capitol police officer with a pole attached to an American flag.
 He was indicted with eight others, including Jeffery Sabol of New York and Michael John Lopatic Sr., of Pennsylvania all accused in instances of beating a capitol officer.

 Charges